openfga/api/README.md

 The command above will generate source code in the `proto/` directory.

+## Use the generated sources in OpenFGA

+1. Generate the sources as above
+2. `cd proto && go mod init go.buf.build/openfga/go/openfga/api`
+3. In OpenFGA, add the following line to your `go.mod`:
+    ```
+    replace go.buf.build/openfga/go/openfga/api => /path/to/proto
+    ```

 ## Generating OpenAPI Documentation
 To generate the OpenAPI documentation from the protobuf sources you can run the following commands: